-Powered for Patients is excited to be partnering with the California Society for Healthcare Engineering (CSHE) in co-hosting an Expert’s Panel Webinar on the risks posed by seriously outdated hospital emergency power systems and mitigation strategies to address this risk.
+Powered for Patients proudly partnered with the California Society for Healthcare Engineering (CSHE) in co-hosting an Expert’s Panel Webinar on the risks posed by seriously outdated hospital emergency power systems and mitigation strategies to address this risk.
+The panel was inspired by the discovery of outdated generators in a number of Los Angeles County hospitals, including generators in excess of 40, 50 and even 60 years of age.

 - Robert Solomon, P.E., Chief Development Officer, Boston office of SOCOTEC